greeve/cv/index.md

 ## Professional Development

+- November 2021, Attend workshop and sessions at [Semantic Web in Libraries conference][swib-2021]
+- July 2021, Attend [LD4 Conference on Linked Data in Libraries][ld4-2021]
 - June 2021, Attend webinar: Real-World data governance: Data governance roles as the backbone of your program
 - March 2021, Attend North American RDA Committee Update Forum
 - January 2021, Attend webinar: An Introduction to ArchivesSpace v3.0 and the Expanded Agents Module Confirmation